proustibat/d3js-ionic/README.md

 ## Support

-If you are having issues, please let me know: proustibat@gmail.com
+If you are having issues, questions or any suggestions, please let me know: proustibat@gmail.com / [twitter/@proustibat](https://twitter.com/proustibat)

 ## License